cmullendore/ephem/README.md

 In the current implementation, WebUI and Ephem are integrated in code (vs. simply separate components that interact over a standard protocol).
 However, with the correct configuration it should be possible to deploy just the GRPC API if desired.

+## Security Implementation Note
+The actual implementation of the core security aspects such as proper implementation and use of best practice APIs at this point cannot be guaranteed.
+Although Ephem does encryption and hashing as part of the implementation, perfect implementation of these things was _not_ the primary purpose of this project.
+The purpose was to learn the fundamentals of writing a functional Go application and a crypto tool was an interesting problem space to play with.
+Perfectly implementing cryptography within the application was not critical to the primary goal of simply learning Go.

 ## Objectives
 * Keep it simple.
 Do one thing, do it well, and do no more.
 Simplicity increases security.
 Whiz-bang should be avoided unless it provides direct functional value to the platform.
 * Maintain separation of layers.
 Allow each layer to completely own it's functionality and make the implementation of that functionality invisible to the caller.